rileybathurst/riley/README.md

 - as soon as im back on the live version get the git origin sorted
 - meta block updates are not working
 - dark mode should load independantly to light and both split from the layout styling
+- page 2 of reordered categories doesn't work it kinda shouldn't ever have to come up but it should work
+- drop shadows in dark mode

 ### Featured Categories